 Year 1 Core (40 Credits) You must take the following

-If you want comprehensive training in methods of creative writing
+- If you want comprehensive training in advanced methods of creative writing

-If you want to develop your creative vision and writing skills
+- If you want to develop your creative vision and writing skills to the highest levels

-If you want to work within a dynamic structure for producing a portfolio of creative writing
+- If you want to work within a dynamic and supportive environment while producing a portfolio of creative writing

 Every MA course at Aberystwyth University is specifically designed to enhance your employability.
-In addition to developing your writing and research abilities, this course will help you to master key skills that are required in almost every postgraduate workplace.
+In addition to developing your writing and research abilities.
+This course will help you to master key skills that are required in wide variety of workplaces.
 You will be pushed to improve your approaches to planning, analysis and presentation so that you can tackle complex projects thoroughly and with professional independence, and confidently present robust projects to the scrutiny of a group.
 Your MA in Creative Writing will place you in the jobs marketplace as a professional writer with highly desirable skills suitable for a career in the arts, literature, journalism or many other fields.

 Key Skills and Competencies